nadezola/nadezola.github.io/index.md

 My primary research interests lie in Deep Neural Networks (AI) for Computer Vision, with a particular focus on Multiple Object Detection and Tracking, Human Pose Estimation, Attribute Recognition, Instance Segmentation, and Domain Adaptation.
-These methods have applications in Intelligent Video Surveillance Systems, Autonomous Driving, and Automated Industrial Processing.
+The methods have applications in Intelligent Video Surveillance Systems, Autonomous Driving, and Automated Industrial Processing.